devansh1305/TCP_UDP_ScreenShare/README.md

 ## Execution Arguments

 You will need to get the hostname of your computer.
-You can do this by executing the following command in a Windows/MacOS terminal.
+You can do this by executing the following command in a Windows/MacOS terminal.<br/>
 `hostname`

 - TCPServer.py